stephanebouget/powo-cli/README.md

 # powo-cli

-Node module to import Powo tranlsation into your web project.
+Node module to import Powo translation into your web project.

 ## Installation
 ### Using Yarn